Whetstone Valley Rest Area

 Erected by State of South Dakota.

 Other nearby markers.
-At least 3 other markers are within 16 miles of this marker, measured as the crow flies.
-Browns Valley Man (approx. 15.8 miles away in Minnesota); Sam Brown Log House (approx. 15.8 miles away in Minnesota); Samuel Jerome Brown (approx. 15.8 miles away in Minnesota).
+At least 5 other markers are within 17 miles of this marker, measured as the crow flies.
+Wadsworth Trail (approx. 15.8 miles away in Minnesota); Browns Valley (approx. 15.8 miles away in Minnesota); Sam Brown Log House (approx. 15.8 miles away in Minnesota); Samuel Jerome Brown (approx. 15.8 miles away in Minnesota); Browns Valley Man (approx. 16.4 miles away in Minnesota).

 Also see . . .
 Coteau des Prairies - Wikipedia.
 (Submitted on December 10, 2015, by Ruth VanSteenwyk of Aberdeen, South Dakota.)